datactive/bigbang/README.md

 ## Community

-If you are interested in participating in BigBang development, please subscribe to the [BigBang-dev mailing list](https://sudoroom.org/lists/listinfo/bigbang-dev).

-If you are using BigBang and would like support from the core development team, please address your questions to the [BigBang-user mailing list](https://sudoroom.org/lists/listinfo/bigbang-user).
+If you are interested in participating in BigBang development or would like support from the core development team, please subscribe to [BigBang-user mailing list](https://sudoroom.org/lists/listinfo/bigbang-user) and let us know what your suggestions, questions, requests and comments are.

 ## License